-We work with an extremely talented and dedicated group of Kiwi oat farmers, known as the NZ Oat Industry Group.
+We work with an extremely talented and dedicated group of New Zealand oat farmers, known as the NZ Oat Industry Group.
 This group of collective farmers grow for NZ's only oat mill, a 150 year old family owned company, called Harraways.
-We love our growers, and we love our millers.
+We love our growers and we love our millers.
 Without them we wouldn't have this superfood on our doorstep and access to making the best oat based products in the world.
 Cheers to that.
-When it comes to Glyphosate use, lets be honest, like anywhere in the world NZ has been sold on the use of this chemical and we as a nation have used it widely.
-Its well publicised the effects of this chemical especially in our food chain.
+When it comes to Glyphosate use, let's be honest, like anywhere in the world NZ has been sold on the use of this chemical and we as a nation have used it widely.
+It's well publicised the effects of this chemical especially in our food chain.
 So, we are extremely lucky that the Oat Growers Group, and Harraways, have banned the use of Glyphosate in the oat growing process.
 F*k yeah.

 All of our oats are proudly Kiwi grown.
 Southland and Otago, New Zealand, to be precise.
 (If you haven't visited, get down here - it's beautiful).
 There are around 60 to 70 oat growers that produce the world's most nutritious oat variety, the L5.
 All of these oats are processed at Harraways Mill in majestic, sunny Dunedin, NZ.